 with the Student Accounts Office.
 You will need to provide a void check or your bank's routing number and account number to sign up for Direct Deposit.

 Most programs provide students with a form that must be completed by the Financial Aid and Student Accounts offices to verify how much and when the financial aid will be granted.

 If you are attending a non-SUNY program, refunds will not be released until an Enrollment Verification form is received by Binghamton University.
 The form is part of the Consortium agreement package.

 via BU BRAIN

-, mailing or picking up of your refund check, contact the Student Accounts Office (Student Wing-117 or phone 777-2702).
+, mailing or picking up of your refund check, contact the Student Accounts Office, Admissions Center, or 607-777-2702.

 You must meet with Terry Hall in Student Accounts to discuss and finalize the payment and refund check process.